Frequently Asked Questions

 SLCA will inspect the property against the detailed inventory from when you moved in.

-Provided all is satisfactory, we arrange for your deposit to be released, minus the check-out fee.
-If any repairs or professional cleaning are needed to return the property to the condition it was at check-in, the deposit is released when we’ve deducted the invoiced costs.
+Provided all is satisfactory, we arrange for your deposit to be released, minus the check-out fee which is the equivalent of 10% of the current monthly rent + VAT at the prevailing rate (currently 20%).
+If any repairs or professional cleaning are needed to return the property to the condition it was at check-in, the deposit is released when we’ve deducted the agreed invoiced costs.

 Simply call, email or complete our contact form.